AliMehraji/Documents/posts/kubectl-ssa-csa.md

 - Use a more declarative approach, which tracks a user's field management, rather than a user's last applied state.
   - If `ServerSideApply=true` sync option is set, Argo CD will use `kubectl apply --server-side` command to apply changes.

+## Read More

+- [Argocd and HPA][argocd-and-hpa], The Question is how to control ArgoCD from interfering a Deployment Replicas when the HPA is Enabled for ?

 ## Environment

 Kubernetes cluster deployed with Kubespray and added to a rancher cluster manually.